thedoritos/unimgpicker/README.md

 }
 ```

-## Development
+## For Plugin Developers

+### Dependency

-- The Android project depends on OSX
+The Android plugin project depends on OSX.
-    - Because it loads `classes.jar` from the Unity Application path.
+Because it loads `classes.jar` from the Unity Application path.